dom-wright/websockets_chatapp/README.md

    cd websockets_chatapp
    ```
-3. Skip steps 4 and 5 if you already have the python websockets library, or are happy to install it using:
+3. Skip steps 4 and 5 if you already have the python websockets library.
+Otherwise, install it using:
    ```
    pip install websockets
    ```